 In short, for τ of 1 year, Rτ is the percentage of users I initially acquired that stick around after a year.

-In an ideal world, if my app's retention rate 'Rτ' is 100 percent, and if the app continues to attract even a single new user at any point of time (i.e., Kτ > 0), then the app's user base will grow because people never leave the app's ecosystem.
+In an ideal world, if my app's retention rate Rτ is 1.0 (or 100 percent), and if the app continues to attract even a single new user at any point of time (i.e., Kτ > 0), then the app's user base will grow because people never leave the app's ecosystem.
+(But, of course, there will be churn, and Rτ < 1 in the real world for most useful periods τ would represent.)

 Simply put, R+K>1 in the scenario above means whenever I add a new user, and I don't change anything else, the user base will grow and keep growing.